-The Companion Animal Club promotes the many facets of small animal veterinary medicine, particularly some of the specialized disciplines not emphasized in the VA-MD Vet Med curriculum.
+The Companion Animal Club promotes the many facets of small animal veterinary medicine, particularly some of the specialized disciplines not emphasized in the VMCVM curriculum.
 Some of the clubs' focuses include exotic animal medicine, alternative medicine, nutrition, and behavior.
 Part of the Companion Animal Club, the American Animal Hospital Association educates small animal practitioners and provides members with information about and insight into small animal medicine not covered in the curriculum.

 FAPC is composed of the American Association of Bovine Practitioners, American Association of Swine Practitioners, and American Association of Small Ruminant Practitioners.
 Some of the club's activities include weekly rounds, a spring symposium, cow palpation, artificial insemination school, and more.
 The club's primary interest is promoting the education of future food animal practitioners.

-Latinx Veterinary Medical Association (LVMA), Student Chapter
+Latinx Veterinary Medical Association at Virginia Tech (LVMA), Student Chapter

 LVMA is a student chapter of Latinx Veterinary Medical Association whose mission is to empower Latinx/Hispanic professionals in veterinary medicine and support the next generation of Latinx/Hispanic veterinarians.
 Our student chapter's goal is to create a familia within VMCVM that is inclusive to Latinx students but also allies that would love to celebrate our culture and accomplishments with us!
 We believe professional development, outreach, mentorship, and scholarship are essential in creating a space for Latinx professionals and clients within the veterinary medicine community.

-Maryland Veterinary Medical Association (MVMA), Student Chapter
+Maryland Veterinary Medical Association at Virginia Tech (MVMA), Student Chapter

 Students must apply to join or hold a position that already has a spot on this group.
 Contact SAVMA for more information.